griefzz/harbour/README.md

 ## Overview

 The webserver itself is pretty straightforward.
 All configuration is done inside [config.h](/src/config.h).
-The server itself does not support TLS or any method other than GET for simplicities sake.
+The server itself does not support TLS, but it does handle GET and POST.

 ## Getting Started